1st Grade Math Activities

 5 - 4 = 1

-You can cover up one of the numbers on the card as in the picture below.
+You could have students cover up one of the three numbers on the card.
 Then say each missing number as part of an addition problem or a subtraction problem.
 Look at the examples below.

 4 + ? = 7